louisameline/observe_evented/README.md

 As you know, events are sent asynchronously and in batches by the browser to Observe_evented.
 If you didn't know, read the notice section below as it's something you must understand to avoid surprises.

-So, sometimes you might find useful to get all events at once in your callback function, instead of having it called with only one event at a time.
+So, sometimes you might find useful to get all events at once in your handler function, instead of having it called with only one event at a time.
 No problem.

 You will be able to get the batch of atomic events computed by Observe_evented and the batch of raw events sent by the native Object/Array.observe function.